rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

     }
   });

 Currently, ParameterListeners are not generic.
-Instead, you are responsible for casting value appropriately.
+Instead, you are responsible for casting the value appropriately.

 Logging
 -------